-- Some courses are not open to exchange students: special topics, visits, seminars, internships, and research activities (all courses in the series “Sujets spéciaux,” “Visites,” Séminaire,” “Stage” and “Activité de recherche”).
+- Some courses are not open to exchange students: special subjects, visits, seminars, internships and research activities (all courses in the series “Sujets spéciaux,” “Visites,” Séminaire,” “Stage” and “Activité de recherche”).

-- Students may select a maximum of two non-faculty courses and one distance learning course.
+- Students may select a maximum of 2 non-faculty courses and only 1 remote course.

 Science and Engineering

-Bachelor's program in chemistry: Lab courses are not open to exchange students.
+Bachelor of Science in Chemistry: Laboratory courses are not open to exchange students.

-In order for your file to be analyzed, you must provide legible copies of your general education transcripts (e.g., a French baccalaureate, which corresponds to a Canadian high school diploma), all of your university transcripts (including preparatory coursework, if applicable) and official attestations of your diplomas.
-Incomplete files will not be processed.
+For your application to be considered, you must provide legible copies of your general education transcripts (e.g., a French baccalaureate, which corresponds to a Canadian high school diploma), all academic transcripts (including any preparatory classes) and certification of your diplomas.
+Incomplete applications will not be accepted.

-If you are among the applicants selected by your university, you will receive an email from Université Laval inviting you to fill out an online application form.
-The email will tell indicate what documents to attach with your application, including a list of the courses you’d like to take.
+If you are one of the candidates selected by your university, you will receive an email asking you to fill out an online application form for your file.
+The email will specify the documents you need to attach, including a list of courses you would like to take.